chr5tphr/zennit/docs/source/getting-started.rst

 The context created by :py:func:`zennit.core.Composite.context` registers the composite, which means that all rules are applied according to the composite's mapping.
-See :doc:`/how-to/use-composites-and-canonizers` for information on using composites, :py:mod:`zennit.composites` for an API reference and :doc:`/how-to/write-custom-compositors` for writing new compositors.
-Available ``Rules`` can be found in :py:func:`zennit.rules`, their use is described in :doc:`/how-to/write-custom-rules` and how to add new ones is described in :doc:`/how-to/write-custom-rules`.
+See :doc:`/how-to/use-rules-composites-and-canonizers` for information on using composites, :py:mod:`zennit.composites` for an API reference and :doc:`/how-to/write-custom-compositors` for writing new compositors.
+Available ``Rules`` can be found in :py:mod:`zennit.rules`, their use is described in :doc:`/how-to/use-rules-composites-and-canonizers` and how to add new ones is described in :doc:`/how-to/write-custom-rules`.

 Attributors